-1. The Law Offices of Marcella A. Bell ("LOMAB") does not have a financial interest in any party.
-The Office of the Independent Administrator ("OIA") is contained within the LOMAB.
+1. The Office of the Independent Administrator ("OIA") does not have a financial interest in any party.

-No party, lawyer in the arbitration, or law firm with which a lawyer in the arbitration is currently associated is a member of or has a financial interest in the LOMAB.
+No party, lawyer in the arbitration, or law firm with which a lawyer in the arbitration is currently associated is a member of or has a financial interest in the OIA.

-No party, lawyer in the arbitration, or law firm with which a lawyer in the arbitration is currently associated has given a gift, bequest, or favor to the LOMAB.
+No party, lawyer in the arbitration, or law firm with which a lawyer in the arbitration is currently associated has given a gift, bequest, or favor to the OIA.

-Marcella Bell has a contract with the Kaiser Foundation Health Plan Arbitration Oversight Board to independently administer the mandatory arbitration of disputes between Kaiser Permanente and its members, beginning March 29, 2015.
-(Prior to that, the Law Offices of Sharon Oxborough had a contract to act as the OIA.)
+Marcella Bell has a contract with the Kaiser Foundation Health Plan Arbitration Oversight Board to independently administer the mandatory arbitration process between Kaiser Permanente and its members.

 The Arbitration Oversight Board is an unincorporated association, funded by a trust that was established by Kaiser Permanente.
 The Arbitration Oversight Board consists of thirteen individuals, and is chaired by Richard Spinello, retired Executive Director of Financial Risk and Insurance, Children's Hospital of Orange County, and vice-chaired by Donna Yee, MSW, Ph.D., retired Chief Executive Officer of the Asian Community Center of Sacramento Valley.
 According to its bylaws, no more than four members may be Kaiser-affiliated.
 The Arbitration Oversight Board was created to ensure that the OIA would be independent from Kaiser Permanente.

-2. The LOMAB has no financial relationship with any person in its pool of possible neutral arbitrators.
+2. The OIA has no financial relationship with any person in its pool of possible neutral arbitrators.